kennyskwon/pdsnd_github/README.md

 Programming for Data Science Nanodegree

 ### Description
-This repository contains work completed during this nanodegree, specifically using Python and Git.
+This repository contains work completed during this nanodegree, specifically using SQL, Python, and Git.

 ### Files used
 The queries run to generate data for the relational database presentation are found <a href="https://drive.google.com/open?id=1sZ-2tngphjWUuMCM60RJj01KMHvv9xIt">here</a>